michbaum/Cupid/docs/en/advanced_guides/datasets/extended_kitti.md

 python tools/create_data.py extended_kitti --root-path ./data/extended_kitti --out-dir ./data/extended_kitti --extra-tag extended_kitti --with-plane
 ```

-Note that if your local disk does not have enough space for saving converted data, you can change the `--out-dir` to anywhere else, and you need to remove the `--with-plane` flag if `planes` are not prepared.
+Note that if your local disk does not have enough space for saving converted data, you can change the `--out-dir` to anywhere else, and you need to remove the `--with-plane` flag if `planes` are not prepared (currently not implemented).

 The folder structure after processing should be as below